 Never Punish a Child for Bad Behavior Outside Their Control

-Remember that your child’s bad behavior is not personal.
+Your child’s bad behavior is not personal.
 Make ADHD the enemy; not your child.
 Catch your child being good every day.
 Stop blaming others.
 And other rules for parenting a child with ADD that every family needs to hear.

 Positive Parenting Advice for Kids with ADHD